Kernix13/rural-homestead/land-buy.md

 - **Check zoning**.
 A parcel's zoning designation will dictate what the land can be used for, and the type of structures that can be built.
 It's important to check with the local Zoning and Planning Office
 - **Perform a soil test**. _If a municipal sewer hookup isn't available, you will need to perform a percolation test to determine the rate of water drainage through the soil before installing a septic system_.

-> THAT IS WHY PAYING A HIGHER $/acre IS OKAY IN CASE i CAN'T INSTALL A SEPTIC SYSTEM BUT THEN MY HOME MUST BE CLOSE TO THE ROAD
+> THAT IS WHY PAYING A HIGHER $/acre IS OKAY IN CASE I CAN'T INSTALL A SEPTIC SYSTEM BUT THEN MY HOME MUST BE CLOSE TO THE ROAD

 ## ARTICLE: [How to buy land](https://www.landsearch.com/blog/how-to-buy-land)